Grsmto/simplebar/README.md

 ##2.
 Dependencies

-TrackpadScrollEmulator has the following dependencies:
+Trackpad Scroll Emulator has the following dependencies:

 - jQuery

 ##3.
 Usage

-Include jQuery and TrackpadScrollEmulator in your document.
+Include jQuery and Trackpad Scroll Emulator in your document.
 The paths and filenames may differ from those shown here:

     <link rel="stylesheet" href="css/trackpad-scroll-emulator.css" />
     <script src="js/jquery-1.7.1.min.js"></script>